AppLayerLabs/sparq-gitbook/bdk-implementation/contract-call-handling.md

 };
 ```

-The existence of only *one* instance of `ContractStack` per `ContractHost`, and its integration within the RAII framework of `ContractHost`, guarantees that state values are meticulously committed or reverted upon the completion or rollback of transactions.
+The existence of only *one* instance of `ContractStack` per `ContractHost`, as well as its integration within the RAII framework of `ContractHost`, guarantees that state values are meticulously committed or reverted upon the completion or rollback of transactions.
 This robust design prevents state spill-over between different contract executions, fortifying transaction isolation and integrity across the blockchain network - even in the dynamic and mutable landscape of blockchain transactions, the integrity and consistency of state changes are meticulously maintained, safeguarding against unintended consequences and errors during contract execution.